-At Cumberland Lodge we have a unique way of equipping and inspiring people to engage in constructive dialogue and debate on the causes and effects of social divisions.
+At Cumberland Lodge we have a unique way of empowering people to tackle the causes and effects of social division.

-We specialise in breaking down boundaries to inclusive dialogue, by embracing 'difficult conversations' and working with people from all sectors, academic disciplines, generations, faiths, perspectives and political affiliations.
+We embrace 'difficult conversations' and work with people from all sectors, academic disciplines, generations, faiths, ideological perspectives and political affiliations.

-- Inspire and connect leaders and people of influence to think critically about pressing social and ethical issues and to explore practical, policy-focused opportunities for change
+Inspire and connect leaders and people of influence to build networks across sectors and academic disciplines, and to explore practical opportunities for positive social change

-- Support and equip students and young people with the skills and motivation to promote social progress in their life and work.
+Support and equip students and young people with the skills and motivation to promote social progress and develop into future leaders and change-makers.

 We provide an inclusive environment for candid conversations, and encourage people to 'disagree well' by openly exchanging their views, respecting difference, and actively listening to others.

 Attendance at some of our events is by invitation only, because physical space is limited and we need to ensure a balanced and diverse representation of backgrounds and perspectives.

 This diversity is important for enhancing the quality of dialogue and debate, but we warmly welcome all enquiries about attending.

 We commission freelance Research Associates to carry out cross-sector and interdisciplinary research ahead of our conferences, to inform our discussions.